 Relative uses strategic thinking to inform precincts, architectural environments,

-related identity systems, products and cultural experiences that make for better cities.
+related identity systems and cultural experiences that make for better cities.

 We work with organisations and thought leaders to understand, envision and

 co-develop strategies, design concepts and frameworks for places that respond

 to the evolving needs of people in cities.
 We are currently working alongside :

 Through design research, we actively investigate the forces that will change